-The inventory turnover rate is used to determine the count of the number of times your entire inventory has been used up over a given period of time.
+The inventory turnover rate is used to determine the number of times your entire inventory has been used up over a given period of time.

 Having a high turnover rate means that your store is performing well.
 Your sales teams sell a lot of goods without too much stock.

 If you have a low turnover rate, this may indicate that it is difficult to turn your stock into real income.
 You must then look for bottlenecks at any time in your supply chain process.

 This KPI is an excellent piece of information to share with retail managers and decision-makers.
 This data helps to determine which items are worth spending more time in each store’s inventory.
 Also, this KPI reflects the good management of your store, a rewarding element to communicate with your management, to support the quality of your work.

 #5 Gross Margin Return on Investment (GMROI)

 Gross Margin Return on Investment is an essential KPI to track because it makes it possible to evaluate for each dollar invested in inventories how many dollars your company has been able to recover.

 As a retail manager, tracking this key performance indicator provides a more accurate picture of inventory strategy profitability.
 This is the most appropriate way to make better decisions about which products to store or which items to no longer store.